Food Safety Manager – A Day in the Life

 Work Environment of Food Safety Managers

-While at first, it may be easy to assume that food safety managers only work in restaurants, they in fact can work anywhere there is food.
+While it may seem at first that food safety managers only work in restaurants, they actually can work anywhere there is food.
 Places of employment include grocery stores, hospitals, food manufacturing facilities, restaurants, and schools.
-The work environment will vary based on the food safety managers’ facility.
-Some employers may provide food safety managers with an office and they may have more administrative duties and oversight, while others may not even have a desk and assume a very hands-on role in ensuring that food safety standards are upheld.
+The work environment will vary depending on the facility where the food safety managers are employed.
+Some employers may provide food safety managers with an office, giving them more administrative duties and oversight, while others may not have a desk at all and instead take a very hands-on approach to ensuring food safety standards are maintained.

 Food Safety Manager Team Members

-Most food establishments cannot run with just one person unless they are very small.
-Rather, efficient food preparation facilities and restaurants are run by teams of staff, including front of house, back of house, sous chefs, and managers.
-Food safety managers ensure that all staff (bussers, wait staff, cooks/chefs, dishwashers, hosts) abide by food safety regulations.
+Most food establishments cannot operate with only one person unless they are very small.
+Instead, efficient food preparation facilities and restaurants are managed by teams of staff, including front of house, back of house, sous chefs, and managers.
+Food safety managers make sure that all staff (bussers, wait staff, cooks/chefs, dishwashers, hosts) follow food safety regulations.

 The best food safety managers will work with the staff as a team and help them succeed, rather than act like a ruling force giving orders.
 Training staff is essential to a food safety manager’s job, and the better they do that, the smoother their team will run.